HAFix: History-Augmented Large Language Models for Bug Fixing: HAFix: History-Augmented LLMs for Bug Fixing

 \subsection{History-Augmented Bug Fixing: Historical Heuristics Prompt}

 The key innovation in HAFix lies in the augmentation of bug-fixing prompts with historical context.
 We extract this context by mining the blame commit, which represents the last modification of the buggy line.
 This process provides temporal insights that highlight how the code evolved, shedding light on potential root causes of the bug.
-As shown in Figure \ref{fig:data_collection}, to construct history-augmented prompts, we extract the following seven heuristics from the blame commit (V2) and the previous commit (V1) including:
+As shown in Figure \ref{fig:data_collection}, to construct history-augmented prompts, we extract the following seven heuristics from the blame commit (V2) and the previous commit (V1).
+We focus on these seven heuristics because they represent well-established \citep{kamei2012large,adams2010identifying,hassan2008road}, blame-commit-derived signals that balance contextual richness and inference cost.
+While other historical signals, such as dependency or test case changes, may also be informative, we leave their integration to future work to maintain a tractable scope.

+For clarity, we group these heuristics into three types: (1) name-based heuristics that summarize which functions or files are involved (CFN-modified, CFN-all, FN-modified, FN-all, FLN-all), (2) code-evolution heuristics that capture before-and-after function changes (FN-pair), and (3) patch-level heuristics that expose concrete edits (FL-diff).
+These heuristics include:

 \begin{itemize} \item \textbf{Co-evolved Functions' Names in the Modified Buggy File (CFN-modified)}: The names of functions modified within the buggy file in commit V2.
 These are important because they provide context about which specific functions were altered and may directly influence the buggy line. \item \textbf{Co-evolved Functions’ Names in All Modified Files (CFN-all)}: The names of functions modified across all modified files in commit V2.
 This information helps in understanding broader structural changes within the codebase that may indirectly impact the buggy line. \item \textbf{All Functions’ Names in the Modified Buggy File (FN-modified)}: The names of all functions (whether changed or not) in the modified buggy file in the commit of V2.
 This allows the model to understand the function structure in the file, offering context to better locate the bug within its function. \item \textbf{All Functions' Names in All Modified Files (FN-all)}: The names of all functions (whether changed or not) in all modified files in the commit of V2.
 This information helps capture a wider scope of the code changes and potential interactions between different functions across the codebase. \item \textbf{Co-evolved Files' Names (FLN-all)}: The names of changed files of the commit in V2.
 This provides a broad context of which files were modified, potentially indicating areas in the code that might affect the buggy line or the system’s behavior. \item \textbf{Function Code Pairs (FN-pair)}: The function code before and after the blame commit in V1 and V2.
 This temporal context helps identify how the buggy function evolved and provides clues about what changes directly contributed to the bug’s introduction. \item \textbf{File Diff Patch (FL-diff)}: The diff patch from the git diff command in the commit of V2.
 This allows us to see the exact code changes made, providing precise details on what was modified, which can aid in pinpointing the cause of the bug. \end{itemize}